melodyyhuang/senseweight/README.md

 ## Shiny senseweight app

 The `senseweight` package also includes a Shiny app that allows users to interactively conduct sensitivity analyses.
-The app is available [here](https://tiffanymtang.shinyapps.io/senseweight/).
-The app can also be run locally by running:
+The app is available at
+<https://tiffanymtang.shinyapps.io/senseweight/>.
+The app can also be
+run locally by running:

 ``` r
 run_app()